 Our seminars are open and free of charge to all CMU graduate students and postdocs.
-However, we have a limited number of spaces, so please register early to make sure you can participate.
+Knowing how many people to expect really helps us plan, so please register early if you're planning to come!

 Blogging Club (ongoing)

 We blog at ScienceNonFiction.org about pothole physics, why computers in Denver make more mistakes, the ethics of animal research, and more.
 Occasionally articles get picked up, but mostly we write for our own practice at writing.
 If you want to share your excitement about research and work on articles with a friendly group, come join us for one of our weekly meetings!